-Neck pain is a very common problem .
-Some of your neck pain might be coming from your spine .
-However most common causes of neck pain comes from the muscles tightness and spasm .
-These are the muscles that help you move your neck while you are sitting or driving or when you are in front of the device .
+Neck pain is a very common problem.
+Some of your neck pain might be coming from your spine.
+However, the most common causes of neck pain come from muscles tightness and spasms.
+These are the muscles that help you move your neck while you are sitting or driving or when you are in front of the device.

-Chin Tucks are very basic exercises .
-This helps to move the spinal bones that are located more higher on your neck .
-We usually don’t use this movement and use more of the lower bones of the spine during a regular routine like screen time or driving .
-This movement helps to bring the muscle balance back there by reducing over working of the lower spine .
+Chin Tucks are very basic exercises.
+This helps to move the spinal bones that are located higher on your neck.
+We usually don’t use this movement and use more of the lower bones of the spine during a regular routine like screen time or driving.
+This movement helps to bring the muscle balance back thereby reducing overworking of the lower spine.

 This exercise can be done either by sitting or lying down face up on a flat pillow.

-These muscles are present between your shoulder joint and the base of your neck .
-These are one of those muscles that helps to bend your neck sideways.
+These muscles are present between your shoulder joint and the base of your neck.
+These are some of those muscles that help to bend your neck sideways.

-These muscles if not used correctly can get into spasm and tension very quickly .
+These muscles if not used correctly can get into spasms and tension very quickly.

-Find a comfortable spot and be seated .
-Keep your chest forward .
-Now Gently bring your one hand behind your back and let that shoulder rest down .
-Once you are ready with the starting position , bend your neck to the opposite side by dropping your ear lobe down to the opposite shoulder .
-Hold this position for 5-6 secs and repeat 2-3 times .
-This stretch helps to maintain the optimal muscle length of the neck and shoulder specially your upper fibres of Trapezius muscle .
-Make a good routine of doping this exercise at least 3-4 times a week .
-Consult your physiotherapist should you need More clarity on these steps .
-Remember it’s always good to have yourself assessed by your physiotherapist should you have any pain or discomfort .
+Find a comfortable spot and be seated.
+Keep your chest forward.
+Now Gently bring one hand behind your back and let that shoulder rest down.
+Once you are ready with the starting position, bend your neck to the opposite side by dropping your ear lobe down to the opposite shoulder.
+Hold this position for 5-6 secs and repeat 2-3 times.
+This stretch helps to maintain the optimal muscle length of the neck and shoulder, especially your upper fibers of the Trapezius muscle.
+Make a good routine of doing this exercise at least 3-4 times a week.
+Consult your physiotherapist should you need more clarity on these steps.
+Remember it’s always good to have yourself assessed by your physiotherapist should you have any pain or discomfort.

 Click HERE to view our video on this topic on Facebook